-- Design and deliver the system AHP strategy leading to improved AHP capacity through international cert and return to practice - Increase placements by 255 in academic year 20-21 (84% uplift in placement capacity)
+• Design and deliver the system AHP strategy - leading to improved AHP capacity through international

+• Increase placements by 255 in academic year 20-21 (84% uplift in placement capacity)

 Just Culture, led by Berkshire Healthcare on behalf of the system, is an award- winning initiative which takes a fresh approach to promoting inclusion and compassion when incidents occur in the workplace.
 By improving understanding and increasing support to staff, disciplinaries reduced and staff survey scores improved.